Abhinav671-bit/odin-recipes/README.md

-This is my first web-dev project consisting a set of simple pages designed using HTML.
+This is my first web-dev project consisting a set of simple pages designed using HTML and vanilla CSS.